ichiban/jesi/README.md

 # Jesi - a hypermedia API accelerator

-Jesi (stands for JSON Edge Side Include) is an HTTP reverse proxy that accelerates your web API by embedding & caching JSON responses.
+Jesi (stands for JSON Edge Side Include) is an HTTP reverse proxy that accelerates your web API by embedding & caching JSON representations.

 ## Getting Started